 The Navy in 2017 initiated a new program, called the FFG(X) program, to build a class of 20 guided-missile frigates (FFGs).
-The Navy wants to procure the first FFG(X) in FY2020, the second in FY2021, and the remaining 18 at a rate of 2 per year in FY2022-FY2030.43 As of December 30, 2019, the Navy had not announced a naming rule for this planned new class of ships.
+Congress funded the procurement of the first FFG(X) in FY2020.
+The Navy's FY2021 budget submission calls for the next nine to be procured during the period FY2021-FY2025 in annual quantities of 1-1-2-2-3.49 As of July 2, 2020, the Navy had not announced a name for the first FFG(X) or a naming rule for the class.
 Previous classes of U.S. Navy frigates, like Navy destroyers, were generally named for naval leaders and heroes.